Fact: you are capable of creating extraordinary things.

 If you can do both, all the better.

-(She said, as she writes a sequence for an offer called THUNDER that, out of context, makes no sense.
+(She said, fully recognizing she has an offer called THUNDER that, out of context, makes no sense.
 But it’s niche enough that I miiiight just get away with it this time)

 Great titles for an offer, program, or series don’t just get people to click – they help them decide instantly whether the offer is for them.